Ways to Participate

 Participate in clinical trials.

-Today, the most opportunities are available for families with a specific type of FTD, such as Progressive Supranuclear Palsy or FTD caused by progranulin (GRN) or C9orf72 gene variants.
+Today, the most opportunities are for families with a specific type of FTD, such as Progressive Supranuclear Palsy or FTD caused by progranulin (GRN) or C9orf72 gene variants.
 However, there are opportunities for all to participate in research!

 Seek genetic counseling.